The Ten Best Songs About... Ketamine

 Videos by VICE

-And, just like literally every other drug known to man – weed, cocaine, love, tumbling down a well of your own disparity – there’s a bunch of songs dedicated to the delights and grievances of diving into a cosmic punchbowl of “regretamine”.
-The only difference is that, unlike the discography of ecstacy’s love-in with electronic music or the vast spectrum of psychedelia, ketamine themed songs have never really been categorised into their own audio pigeonhole; a nice little comedown/warm-up playlist.
+And, just like literally every other drug known to man—weed, cocaine, love, tumbling down a well of your own disparity—there’s a bunch of songs dedicated to the delights and grievances of diving into a cosmic punchbowl of “regretamine.”
+The only difference is that, unlike the discography of ecstacy’s love-in with electronic music or the vast spectrum of psychedelia, ketamine themed songs have never really been categorized into their own audio pigeonhole; a nice little comedown/warm-up playlist.

-So with that in mind, I decided to take on the very vital, relevant and historically priceless task of tracking down a bunch of songs specifically written about the affect of pony party powder on us people.
-If this list doesn’t make it onto the Voyager Spacecraft’s Golden Record for future civilisations to reflect on the many facets of humanity, then I’ll be understandably disappointed.
+So with that in mind, I decided to take on the very vital, relevant, and historically priceless task of tracking down a bunch of songs specifically written about the affect of pony party powder on us people.
+If this list doesn’t make it onto the Voyager Spacecraft’s Golden Record for future civilizations to reflect on the many facets of humanity, then I’ll be understandably disappointed.

 The Chemical Brothers- “Lost in the K-Hole”